erinnacland/erinnacland.github.io/_pages/about.md

 ---
 ### How is anger linked to violence and recidivism in youth?
 <br/><img src='/images/Angerprofiles.png' style="height: 350px; margin-left: 20px; margin-bottom: 10px; margin-top: 10px;" align="right" >
 ​​In a court-provided sample of justice system involved youth (N = 548), self-reported anger over the last few months did not relate to whether youth reoffended within two years.
 This is important information for courts to know given that many juvenile risk assessments include items measuring youths’ anger/irritability (e.g., YLS/CMI).
 However, characteristics of anger (i.e., fuse vs. duration) were important for their (re)offending behaviour.
-Among youth with a history of violent offending, reporting prolonged anger was linked to twice the likelihood of reoffending within 2 years.
-Alternatively, among youth who had a history of only nonviolent offences, reporting a short fuse was associated with being 2.2 times as likely to continue nonviolently offending.
+Among youth with a history of violent offending, reporting prolonged anger was linked to twice the odds of reoffending within 2 years.
+Alternatively, among youth who had a history of only nonviolent offences, reporting a short fuse was associated with 2.2 times the odds of continuing to nonviolently offend.
 Gender and age (11 to 18 years) were controlled and did not moderate these relations. ​​​

-Higher overall anger and/or a short anger fuse was linked to current violence in justice-involved youth.
+Higher overall anger and/or short anger fuse was linked to current violence in justice-involved youth.
 Overall anger was especially tied to current violence in youth age ~14 and older, and prolonged anger was only related to current violence in youth age ~14.5 and older.

 <img alt="Image alt text" title="Optional image title" style="height: 350px; width: 350px; margin-right: 5px; margin-bottom: 10px; margin-top: 10px;"
      src="https://erinnacland.github.io//images/angerfig1.jpg"